Enday1/Simple-Calculator/README.md

 # Simple-Calculator
 A simple calculator for elementary calculations.
-(Update: All issues in notes below should be resolved)
+(Update: the last two note items below should be resolved)

 Notes: